 Table 4-1.
-This is a worksheet you can use to keep track of the adjusted basis of your mutual fund shares.
+This is a worksheet you can use to keep track of the adjusted can use to keep track of the adjusted basis of your mutual fund shares.
 Enter the cost per share when you acquire new shares and any adjustments to their basis when the adjustment occurs.
 This worksheet will help you figure the adjusted basis when you sell or redeem shares.